-The reason for Venezuela’s collapse predates Maduro and even Chavez.
-Venezuela is afflicted by the “resource curse” — oil abundance has led to its misery.
+Venezuela’s collapse predates Maduro and Chavez.
+Venezuela is afflicted by the “paradox of plenty” — oil abundance has impoverished the nation.

 By most measures, no country not at war is in worse shape than Venezuela.

 The country, once Latin America’s richest, is plagued by hunger, poverty, rampant crime, severe shortages of medicine, corrosive corruption and the world’s highest inflation rate.
 Over the past five years, conditions have become so dire that roughly three million people – 10 percent of the population – have given up hope and left.

 The economy shrank by more than half, prompting pundits to paste the label “failed state” on a country twice the size of France and blessed with fertile soil and the world’s largest oil reserves.